octopus-network/omnity-docs/docs/evm.md

 | receiver | the evm receiver address |0xd1f4711f22e600E311f9485080866519ad4FbE3e|

 #### redeemToken
-Creates an event to burn a specified amount of wrapped tokenId runes tokens and withdraw the corresponding amount of underlying tokens to the receiver(Transfer runes back to bitcoin network).
+(Transfer runes back to bitcoin network) Creates an event to burn a specified amount of wrapped tokenId runes tokens and withdraw the corresponding amount of underlying tokens to the receiver.
 The cross-chain application will read the event and perform the withdrawal action on the bitcoin network.

 ```jsx title="Solidity"